Medically reviewed by Drugs.com. Last updated on Feb 27, 2019.

 Parenteral: Potassium must be diluted prior to parenteral administration.
 The concentration of infusion may be dependent on patient condition and specific institution policy.
 Some clinicians recommend that the maximum concentration for peripheral infusion is 10 mEq/100 mL and 20-40 mEq/100 mL for central infusions.

 Parenteral: Potassium must be diluted prior to parenteral administration.
 For IV infusion; do not administer IV push.
 In general, the rate of administration may be dependent on patient condition and specific institution policy.
 Some clinicians recommend that the maximum concentration for peripheral infusion is 10 mEq/100 mL and maximum rate of administration for peripheral infusion is 10 mEq/hour (Kraft 2005).
-ECG monitoring is recommended for peripheral or central infusions >10 mEq/hour in adults (Kraft 2005).
+ECG monitoring is recommended for peripheral or central infusions >10 mEq/hour (Kraft 2005).
 With central line administration, higher concentrations and more rapid rates of infusion may be used; concentrations of 20 to 40 mEq/100 mL at a maximum rate of 40 mEq/hour via central line have been safely administered (Hamill 1991; Kruse 1990).